Marina Sirtis: Early work

 Sirtis started her career as a member of the repertory company at the Connaught Theatre, Worthing, West Sussex, in 1976.
 Directed by Nic Young, she appeared in Joe Orton's What the Butler Saw and as Ophelia in Hamlet.

 Before her role in Star Trek, Sirtis was featured in supporting roles in several films.
 In the 1983 Faye Dunaway film The Wicked Lady, she engaged in a whip fight with Dunaway.
 In the Charles Bronson sequel Death Wish 3 (1985), Sirtis' character is a rape victim.
-In the 1984 film Blind Date, she appears as a sex worker who is murdered by a madman.
+In the 1984 film Blind Date, she appears as a prostitute who is murdered by a madman.

 Other early works include numerous guest-starring roles on British television series.
 Sirtis appeared in Raffles (1977), Who Pays the Ferryman (1977), Hazell (1978), Minder (1979), Up the Elephant and Round the Castle (1985), and The Return of Sherlock Holmes (1986).
 She also played the flight attendant in a 1979 Cinzano Bianco television commercial starring Leonard Rossiter and Joan Collins, in which Collins was splattered with drink.